owenbcoding/newsletter-crewai-agent/README.md

-# AI Newsletter Crew
+# Trip Planner Crew

-Welcome to the AI Newsletter Crew project, powered by [crewAI](https://crewai.com).
-This multi-agent system automatically generates professional AI newsletters by orchestrating three specialized agents: a Researcher, an Editor, and a Reviewer.
-The agents collaborate to research the latest AI developments, draft engaging content, and polish the final newsletter to publication quality.
+Welcome to the Trip Planner Crew project, powered by [crewAI](https://crewai.com).
+This multi-agent system automatically generates detailed travel itineraries by orchestrating three specialized agents: a Researcher, a Planner, and a Reviewer.
+The agents collaborate to research real-time travel information, create detailed hour-by-hour itineraries with specific costs and times, and ensure publication-quality output.

 ## Installation